 Schwag - aka swag bag - free goodies competitors get, i.e. water bottles, food, or clothing.

-Slipstream - The area of least wind resistance behind a rider.
+Slipstream - The area of least wind resistance behind a racer.

-Squirrel - A rider who is erratic while riding in a group.
+Squirrel - A racer who is erratic while riding in a group.

-Team Leader - The rider for whom the team supports in order for the leader to win a stage or race.
+Team Leader - The racer for whom the team supports in order for the leader to win a stage or race.

 Technical - A descent or other portion of a race that is twisty, steep or otherwise challenging from the point of view of bike handling.

-Time Trial - Pits a rider or a team against the clock.
-Individual time trials are grueling affairs, with each rider expending maximum effort.
+Time Trial - Pits a racer or a team against the clock.
+Individual time trials are grueling affairs, with each racer expending maximum effort.

-Train - A fast moving paceline of riders.
+Train - A fast moving paceline of racers.